Some gitolite features are enabled, or gitolite's behaviour changed, by setting "options".

 Ask gitolite to honor deny rules during the pre-git check also.

-Options related to mirroring -- tell gitolite who is the master server, and who are the slaves, for each repo.
+Options related to mirroring -- tell gitolite who is the master server, and who are the copies, for each repo.

 update-gitweb-daemon-from-optionsallows you to use options instead of special usernames gitweb and daemon to determine access for those tools.